sergeykhbr/riscv_vhdl/README.md

     - */debugger/cpu_sysc_plugin* - Precise SystemC RIVER CPU model.
     - */rtl/riverlib*      -  synthesisable VHDL model of a 64-bit processor compliant with the RISC-V architecture.
 2. Floating Point Unit (FPU)
-3. Dual-Core configuration
+3. Multi-Core configuration
 4. Advanced debugging features
     - Test Access Points (TAPs) via Ethernet, UART and JTAG in one system.
+    - Compatible with the Standard RISC-V debug specification.
     - System Bus tracer
     - Pipeline statistic (CPI, HW stacktrace) in a real-time on HW level.
     - Plug'n'Play information
-5. Integration with GUI from the very beginning.

 You can find several **demonstration videos** [here](https://github.com/sergeykhbr/riscv_vhdl/tree/master/debugger) of working with the Dual-Core SoC on FPGA and with the emulated platforms.

-My goal is to develop open source fault-tolerant processor with the user-friendly framework.

 ## System-on-Chip structure